You can help to stop the spread of bacteria and viruses that cause infection by simply cleaning your hands.

 Many of these infections are common in children.
 Parents and childcare workers should always make sure children clean their hands regularly.

-Hand hygiene in healthcare
+Hand hygiene in healthcare settings

 If you're a patient with an infection, staff will support you and tell you how to reduce the spread of bacteria (bugs).